 - 1. Don't sneak up on an animal. - 2.
 Never chase an animal. - 3.
 Never corner an animal.
 Rules 1, 2, and 3 all ensure that we are respecting the space and comfort of our animals.
 We want to maintain that our animals feel safe in their environment.
 Because we respect their space and their needs, we will not startle them or unintentionally frighten them by sneaking up on them, chasing them, or cornering them. - 4.
 Never feed an animal other than the one you have been instructed to, and always ask before offering new food.
 Our animals all have specialized diets here at camp.
 As you will learn, there are some animals that for their health cannot have a certain kind of food.
 For that reason, we do not feed our animals any food rations that have not been researched as safe and approved by our animal team. - 5.
 Always use a quiet voice.
 We always want to keep in mind that some animals have sensitive hearing.
-For snakes, loud sounds can lead to stress!
-That is true for some of our other animals, too.
 It's also important to know that some areas have nocturnal animals who may be sleeping while classes are happening. - 6.
 Refrain from sudden/startling movements.
-Animals like horses and alpacas can be startled by sudden movements.
 To keep our campers, ASITs, and staff safe, we should be conscious to not startle animals with sudden movements OR intentionally startle our animals. - 7.
 Keep unfamiliar objects away from animals when making enrichment or changing the objects in an animal's enclosure.
 Keep in mind that toys that campers make for our animals should be safe for animals to have.
 During enrichment, campers should be verifying what an animal can and can't have.
-Help spot potential risks by making sure enrichment for animals is made from approved materials (items in the enrichment room).

-- 8. Don't try to pet or touch any animal that you have not received permission to.
+Help spot potential risks by making sure enrichment for animals is made from approved materials (items in the enrichment room). - 8.
+Don't try to pet or touch any animal that you have not received permission to.
 From session to session, some animals may need to have a break from animal encounters for any reason.
 The Animal team will always be sure to tell you who is non-contact at the time with whatever details they can share. - 9.
 Do not open any cage or enclosure without the permission of an Instructor or Animal Specialist.
 We always want to make sure that animals are being kept safe.
 By making sure an enclosure is safe to open, you are making sure that no other doors are open, that by opening the door there is no potential threat to those animals (ex. a dog near a door), and that there are no specific instructions that need to be said before entering that enclosure.
 You are given permission to tell campers if they can open doors or not, but it's important that you are looking out for these concerns for our animals', campers', and your own safety. - 10.
 Do not go into any animal area without an Animal Specialist present inside the area with you.
 Campers may not enter any animal areas without Animal Specialists present.
 You will be trained on what animals are off-contact and who you are able to interact with.
 This means that ASITs are able to be in the animal area without Animal Specialists present!
 This is a privilege!
 If we notice that this privilege is not being respected, it will no longer be available for ASITs.